.comment_font{ white-space: normal; word-break: break-word; overflow-wrap: break-word; width: 100%; box-sizing: border-box;}

 🐕 Tip 🐕

-Even if your dog doesn’t have acute digestive problems, you can regularly give them a treat for a healthy gut flora.
-I’m not a vet, but for prevention, it helps to support the gut flora naturally – before issues arise.
-These treats promote balanced digestion and are an easy way to boost your dog’s health.
+Even if your dog has no acute digestive problems, you can regularly do something good for them with a treat that supports a healthy gut flora.
+I’m not a veterinarian, but for prevention, it helps to support the gut naturally – before any issues arise.
+These treats promote balanced digestion and are an easy way to strengthen your dog’s overall health.

-With these DIY treats, you’re doing wonders for your dog’s gut flora – all without artificial additives.
-The combination of fiber, anti-inflammatory ingredients, and probiotic helpers ensures your dog stays fit and lively.
+With these DIY treats, you’re doing something really good for your dog’s gut flora – and all without artificial additives.
+The combination of fiber, anti-inflammatory ingredients, and probiotic helpers helps keep your dog fit and lively.

 Wir sind zwei deutsche Auswanderer und auf emigres-life nehmen wir Dich mit auf unsere Reise in ein neues Leben.